Aadupuliyattam

 Aadupuliyattam is a 2016 Indian Malayalam-language horror film directed by Kannan Thamarakkulam and written by Dinesh Palleth, starring Jayaram, Om Puri, Ramya Krishnan, Sheelu Abraham, Akshara Kishor, Saju Navodaya, Ramesh Pisharody and Sampath Raj in lead roles.
 The major filming locations are Palani and Thodupuzha.
 Film released on 20 May 2016.

-The horror thriller film is dubbed in Tamil as Shenbaga Kottai and Telugu as Mathangi and Hindi as Mera Badla 2.
+The horror thriller film is dubbed in Tamil as Shenbaga Kottai and Telugu as Mathangi and Hindi as Mera Badla - Revenge 2.

 The film was a commercial success at the box office.

 Plot

 The film starts showing a prince falling in love with a woman named Chempakam.
 Later, the prince is defeated in a war and he escapes to a palace where Chempakam resides (Chempakakotai).
 Chempakam, tells the prince that he cannot be captured by anyone as long she is there because she has some special powers and then cuts her throat.
 From there on, whoever enters Chempakakotai area will be killed by a supernatural power.
 The king spent nights alone in the palace with Chempakam's spirit until his death.

 The story then shifts to the lives of Sathyajith, his wife Amala and his daughter Aami.
 Satyajith is a wealthy businessman who is haunted by some visions.
 On his psychiatrist's advice, he meets a yogi named Yogendra Muni.

 Yogendra Muni tells him that the property, Chempakakottai, which he bought 2 years ago, is the reason for his visions and that some spirits are waiting to take revenge against him by killing his family and friends.
 He also says that soil taken from four corners of the kottai should be brought to him.
 Satyajith sends his friend to take the soil.
 Although his friend who does not believe in ghosts manages to get the soil, he is brutally beaten up and put in the ICU by a supernatural power.

 Satyajith takes the soil to the yogi who puts it with some statues in three bags.
 He tells Satyajith to take the two bags to a priest and a musalyar while the third one is left with him.
 Later, the yogi asks him to stay in the house before the next full moon, 13 days from then as the spirit gets full powers on that day.
 Yogendra Muni gives them a raksha to be buried in front of the house.
 Satyajith and his friends go to Chempakakotai.